 Computing is critical to all areas of modern life.
 This course will give you insight into key theoretical aspects of the subject but also places great emphasis on the practical skills needed to develop computing infrastructure and solve computational problems in areas such as engineering, healthcare and the business world.

 You'll learn the fundamentals of software development and how to build secure and efficient systems for desktop, web and mobile environments.
-You will also be able to develop skills in more specialized areas such as data science, cloud computing and robotics.
+You will also be able to develop skills in more specialized areas such as data science, cloud computing, intelligent systems and robotics.

 You can choose to take either the four-year Integrated Masters (MEng, BSc) or the three-year Bachelor’s (BSc) degree on this course.